HOME

 Master's Thesis

-I am particularly interested in complex networks of metabolites, and how to learn about them to make clinically relevant insights.
+I am particularly interested in complex networks of metabolites, and how to learn about them to discover clinically relevant insights.
 Methods for learning about metabolomics networks include sparse or other specialized estimation methods for the covariance, correlation and partial correlation matrices.
-These matrix estimators inform models like Bayesian networks such as Gaussian graphical models.
-In particular, after reading Fisher's (1924) paper "The distribution of the partial correlation coefficient" I have been inspired to adopt a geometrical interpretion of theoretical concepts wherever possible.
+I am interested in these methods as they apply to graphical models.

 Phylogenetics